uber/doubles/docs/source/usage.rst

 For the sake of the example, assume that the two class methods on ``User`` are implemented to return an instance of the class.
 We create a sentinel value to use as a dummy user, and stub ``User`` to return that specific object when ``User.find_by_email`` is called.
 When we then call the two class methods, we see that the method we stubbed returns the sentinel value as we declared, and ``User.find_by_id`` retains its real implementation, returning a ``User`` object.

-After a test has run, all partial doubles will be restored to their pristine, undoubled state.
+After a test has run, all partial dobles will be restored to their pristine, undoubled state.

-Verifying doubles
+Verifying dobles
 -----------------

-One of the trade offs of using test doubles is that production code may change after tests are written, and the doubles may no longer match the interface of the real object they are doubling.
+One of the trade offs of using test dobles is that production code may change after tests are written, and the dobles may no longer match the interface of the real object they are doubling.
 This is known as "API drift" and is one possible cause of the situation where a test suite is passing but the production code is broken.
-The potential for API drift is often used as an argument against using test doubles. **Doubles** provides a feature called verifying doubles to help address API drift and to increase confidence in test suites.
+The potential for API drift is often used as an argument against using test dobles. **dobles** provides a feature called verifying dobles to help address API drift and to increase confidence in test suites.

-All test doubles created by **Doubles** are verifying doubles.
+All test dobles created by **dobles** are verifying dobles.
 They will cause the test to fail by raising a ``VerifyingDoubleError`` if an allowance or expectation is declared for a method that does not exist on the real object.
 In addition, the test will fail if the method exists but is specified with arguments that don't match the real method's signature.

 In all the previous examples, we added stubs and mocks for real methods on the ``User`` object.
 Let's see what happens if we try to stub a method that doesn't exist::

-    from doubles import allow
+    from dobles import allow

     from myapp import User